MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-spillage-scenariosearch-and-purge.md

 ### Auditing the data spillage investigation process

-You can search the Office 365 audit log for the eDiscovery activities that were performed during the investigation.
+You can search the audit log for the eDiscovery activities that were performed during the investigation.
 You can also search the audit log to return the audit records for the **New-ComplianceSearchAction -Purge** command that you ran in Step 7 to delete the spilled data.
 For more information, see:

 - [Search the audit log](search-the-audit-log-in-security-and-compliance.md)